 For some reason, after watching WWDC talks mentioning watchOS in the last few years, I had this image in my mind that almost every version changed everything in how apps are built.
 I remembered something about native and non-native apps, two different types of app schemes in Xcode, and some diagrams of pieces moving from one box to another, on more than one occasion.
 This all sounded confusing, and I think that’s one reason why I was discouraged from starting, because I imagined it would make it hard for me to catch up with all of that.

 In this first episode, I want to start with a bit of an overview of what pieces a watchOS app consists of, how they fit together and how it all changed since the first version.
 Like with my Dark Mode articles, what I’m trying to do here is collect the information I’ve found in docs like the App Programming Guide for watchOS, the official documentation site and in the WWDC videos I’ve watched, and organize it in a way that makes sense to me (and hopefully to others).
-I’ve found that very often related pieces of information are scattered through several talks, and it only starts making sense to me once I collect some notes while watching them and then rearrange everything, grouping things by topic – some things only start making sense in the context of some other information found in a different place.
+I’ve found that very often related pieces of information are scattered through several talks, and it only starts making sense to me once I collect some notes while watching them and then rearrange everything, grouping things by topic, so that I see all information in the right context.

-This got a bit long, but bear with me, I’m expecting next episodes to be shorter and much more practical :)
+This got a bit long, but bear with me, I expect next episodes to be shorter and much more practical :) (*)

 The watchOS application

-The first thing to note is that unlike macOS, iOS and tvOS, watchOS is not a completely independent platform: the Watch and the apps on it all rely to a bigger or smaller degree on the paired iPhone.
-A watch can work independently for some periods of time without the phone, especially if it’s an LTE variant, but it cannot completely exist without one.
-You need an iPhone to set it up, to update the OS, or to change some of the settings.
+The first thing to note is that unlike macOS, iOS and tvOS, watchOS is (still) not a completely independent platform: the Watch relies to a larger or smaller degree on the paired iPhone.
+It can work independently for some periods of time without the phone, especially if it’s an LTE variant, but it cannot completely exist without one.
+You need an iPhone to set it up, to update the OS, or to change some of the settings through the “Watch” app on your iPhone.

 The Watch app and the extension